nodevisor/nodevisor/README.md

 You can use Nodevisor for free if:

 - You are using it for personal use.
-- You are an organization managing up to 2 servers.
 - You are a non-profit organization.
 - You are trying out Nodevisor to see if it works for you, without commercial use.